yoko-vicky/Movisearch/README.md

 ## About the Project

-This project is built as a React & Redux Capstone project at Microverse.
+This project was built as a React & Redux Capstone project at Microverse.
+It is based on the concept and requirements of "Catalogue of Recipes".

 A list of commonly used resources that I find helpful is listed in the acknowledgments.